 Cloud inclusions are generally three or more pinpoints close together.

 When separated from each other, pinpoints are nearly invisible, but when they’re knit closely together, it can create a hazy or milky appearance.

 Should You Buy a Diamond with Pinpoint Inclusions?

-By understanding pinpoints and other inclusions as you begin your search, you’ll know how to factor these qualities into your final purchasing decision.
+By understanding diamond pinpoints and other inclusions, you’ll know how to factor these qualities into your final decision.